GluuFederation/cloud-native-edition/README.md

     make zipapp
     ```

-    This command will generate executable called `pygluu-compose.pyz` under the same directory.
+    This command will generate executable called `pygluu-kubernetes.pyz` under the same directory.